marco577/marco577/README.md

 ### Hi there 👋

+My name is Marco, I'm an applied mathematician and data scientist.
+I'm currently working on database systems, concurrent programming, and dashboards systems.

 <!--
 **marco577/marco577** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.